A quick guide to popular home loan types

 - borrow as all your income goes into your loan account

 - have a cheque, credit and savings account combined

 - reduce your loan and interest payments by having money in the account.

-A line of credit is useful for a range of investment situations, but you need to be disciplined with you money management as:
+A line of credit is useful for a range of investment situations.
+However, you need to be disciplined with your money management as: